-Urban Corridors are the major arterials in our system, that generally correspond with high density land uses.
-These corridors are east 4th and State Avenues, Martin Way, Harrison Avenue, Capitol Way/Boulevard, and the triangle on the Westside shaped by Harrison Avenue, Cooper Point Road and Black Lake Boulevard.
+Urban Corridors generally correspond with high density land uses.
+These corridors that help to serve residents in the urban growth areas are Harrison Avenue, Boulevard Road, and Cooper Point Road.
 The land use designations along these streets vary (see Future Land Use Map in the Land Use Chapter), to promote a gradual increase in density and scale of uses that supports and remains in context with the adjacent neighborhoods.
-These streets remain urban corridors for transportation planning purposes, and to be consistent with Regional Transportation Plan.
+These streets remain urban corridors for transportation planning purposes, and to be consistent with the Regional Transportation Plan.
 Urban corridors are shown on the Corridors Map, Appendix H.